 Finally we will discuss your particular issues with the property, ie the things that you want to see addressed, and your future plans.

-Following our visit we will draw up a condition survey and a bespoke retrofit plan for your home.
+Following the visit CSE will draw up a bespoke home retrofit plan for your home.
 This will detail all the measures you could take to make your home as energy efficient as possible.
 It will also give recommendations on which are the most cost-effective measures, and the best order to do things in, taking into account your budget, goals and plans.

 Step three: guidance on specifying and taking the work forward